 How Many Clients?
-Any number of suppliers can issue events to any num a single event channel.
-There is no correlation betw suppliers and the number of consumers.
-New supp be easily added to or removed from the system. veen the number of Example Many documents can be linked to a spreadsheet ce when the cell value changes.
-However, the spreads need to know about the documents linked to its cell changes, the spreadsheet software should be able to automatically forwarded to each connected docume sheet software does not II.
-When the cell value to issue an event that is Event Delivery Figure 2 shows a sample implementation of event p system.
-In this example, suppliers are implemented event channel and consumers are implemented as C occurs when a supplier invokes a clearly defined ID in the event channel application.
-The event channel event by invoking a similar operation on objects in servers. d as CORBA clients; the CORBA servers.
-An event D operation on an object of then propagates the Supplier Consumers

-1. Supplier calls operation on event channel
+Any number of suppliers can issue events to any number of consumers using a single event channel.
+There is no correlation between the number of suppliers and the number of consumers.
+New suppliers and consumers can be easily added to or removed from the system.
+Example Many documents can be linked to a spreadsheet cell, and must be notified when the cell value changes.
+However, the spreadsheet software does not need to know about the documents linked to its cell.
+When the cell value changes, the spreadsheet software should be able to issue an event that is automatically forwarded to each connected document.
+Event Delivery Figure 2 shows a sample implementation of event propagation in a CORBA system.
+In this example, suppliers are implemented as CORBA clients; the event channel and consumers are implemented as CORBA servers.
+An event occurs when a supplier invokes a clearly defined IDL operation on an object in the event channel application.
+The event channel then propagates the event by invoking a similar operation on objects in each of the consumer servers.
+Supplier Consumers Event Channel 1.
+Supplier calls operation on event channel 2.
+Event channel calls